Codex tools: Log in

 PHP tags begin with a <?php and end with a ?>.
 The text between this tag is the function.
 For example, the following PHP tag shows all your categories, but with a specific parameter to exclude categories 10, 11, and 12:

-<?php wp_list_cats('exclude=10,11,12'); ?>
+<?php wp_list_categories('exclude=10,11,12'); ?>

-WordPress has many different template tags similar to wp_list_cats.
+WordPress has many different template tags similar to wp_list_categories.
 You can view all the different template tags here.
 Each tag calls different information and allows you to pass different parameters in the parentheses ().
 Read up on a tag to see exactly what it calls and how it's used.

 More Information:

-To find the name of a style, you can use Firefox Web Developer extension to identify the CSS of a specific element, and then go into your stylesheet to modify that element.
+Identify the CSS of a specific element, and then go into your stylesheet to modify that element.
 The more familiar you are with CSS, the easier it will be to modify the styles.
 See W3schools' tutorial on CSS for a good foundation.

 Each theme has a collection of files with names like index.php, archive.php, single.php, and so on.
 WordPress dynamically pulls together these files based on what the user clicks.
 For example, if the user clicks your blog's home page, the home.php or index.php file is used (WordPress first looks for home.php first; if no home.php exists, it looks for index.php).